dpigera/obsidian-postit-extension/README.md

 ## Usage

-1. Place your cursor where you want the sticky note to appear vertically
-2. Use the command palette (Ctrl/Cmd+P) and search for "Create Sticky Note"
+1. Use the command palette (Ctrl/Cmd+P) and search for "Create Sticky Note"
-3. Type your note content in the yellow sticky note
+2. Type your note content in the yellow sticky note
-4. Press Enter to save as a new note, or Escape to cancel
+3. Press Enter to save as a new note, or Escape to cancel

 ## Settings